WarlockMnK/PUBG-Experience/README.md

 Read Me - PUBG DMA
 Thank you for using my software!
 This software is provided to you for personal and non-commercial use only.

-This is 100% a passion project and is constantly being worked on.
-All updates regarding offsets will be posted here.
+**This is 100% a passion project and is constantly being worked on.
+All updates will be posted here.**

 Details: This build is a heavily modified version of the software made by iStar.

 This project includes the following improvements.
-(2/12/2025)
+As of 3/28/2025.

 - Uncapped FPS and rendering
 - ImGui usage